The cacao bean, and tasty products derived from the cacao bean such as

 constituents of chocolate.

-Liking, cravings and addiction for chocolate ("chocoholism") are often
+Liking, cravings and addiction for chocolate "chocoholism" are often

 explained through the presence of pharmacologically active compounds.
-However,
+Studies measured the effects on cognitive

 performance and mood of the amounts of cacao powder and methylxanthines found in

 a 50 g bar of dark chocolate.
-METHODS: In study 1, participants ( n=20)
+In study 1, participants

 completed a test battery once before and twice after treatment administration.